There stood a swing by the edge of town

 their gladness seething with pride.

-It is good, they screamed, with our children grown,
+It is good, they mouthed, with our children grown,

 that the swing has carried on for so long,